AlexVallat/TemporaryFolders/README.md

 ![Temporary Folders Screenshot](Screenshots/DeletePrompt.png)

+## Installation
+An installer is provided on the [Release](https://github.com/AlexVallat/TemporaryFolders/releases) page, called TemporaryFolders-Setup.exe.
+This can create icons in your Start Menu and optionally Desktop and Send To menus too.

+Temporary Folders is also hosted on [MajorGeeks.com](https://www.majorgeeks.com/files/details/temporary_folders.html) where you can rate and comment on it.

 ## Examples
 ### Downloading a file an attatching it to an email
 Double click the "New Temporary Folder" shortcut, then download the file in the browser